mattstermiller/vim-settings/README.md

 # Vim Settings
 Syncs personal VIM settings using Vundle.

+**WARNING: I now use a unified [home settings](https://github.com/mattstermiller/home-settings) repo instead of this.
+Also, Vundle is no longer maintained and I do not recommend using it anymore.
+I'm keeping this repo for historical purposes only.**

 ### Setting up your own GitHub-hosted Vim settings
 - Clone this repository.
 - Replace the ``common.vim`` with your own vimrc.